loomio/loomio_help/content/guides/virtual_agm/index.md

 _Read time: 7 minutes._

 In times of instability and uncertainty, and especially now, we can’t always gather in the same place at the same time.
-But life goes on and many organizations are still needing to continue running their formal meetings, to discuss and make decisions as a board or even run an AGM.
+But life goes on and many organizations are still needing to continue running their big or formal meetings, to discuss and [make decisions as a board](../virtual_board_meetings) or even run an AGM.

-This guide will help keep your business moving even while you can’t gather in person.
+This guide will help keep your business moving even while you can’t gather in person by helping you run productive AGMs, assemblies, and other big, formal or infrequent meetings.

 ## What you need to know before you begin